• Skip to primary navigation

 Instructions

 • Melt the butter and add the vanilla extract, optional.
-Mix well
+Mix well.

 • Serve and Enjoy!

-More Air Fryer Recipes
+Air Fryer Recipes

-• Dinner Rolls in the Air Fryer
+Cookie Dough in Air Fryer

 FacebookTweetPinLinkedIn